-

 Michigan law sets two different standards for alcohol-related driving offenses:

-The foundation of every OWI case is the traffic stop.
-The police report will almost certainly describe some form of poor driving, whether it’s weaving, speeding, or a simple traffic violation.
-This initial observation gives the officer the legal justification, also called reasonable suspicion, to pull you over and begin an investigation.
+Every OWI case begins with the traffic stop.
+The police report will usually describe poor driving, such as weaving, speeding, or a traffic violation.
+This observation provides the legal basis, known as reasonable suspicion, to stop you and start an investigation.

-If the stop is deemed lawful, all the evidence that follows, such as the field sobriety tests, your statements, and the chemical test, is generally admissible in court.
-But if the stop itself was improper, a skilled attorney may file a motion to suppress that evidence.
-The prosecutor risks losing the entire case if a judge agrees the stop was invalid.
+If the stop is lawful, the court will generally admit all resulting evidence, including field sobriety tests, your statements, and chemical results.
+However, if the stop was improper, a skilled attorney may file a motion to suppress that evidence.
+As a result, the prosecutor may lose the entire case if a judge finds the stop invalid.

-We scrutinize every detail of the initial stop and the officer’s reported observations.
+We closely examine every detail of the initial stop and the officer’s observations.

-If you had a drink shortly before getting behind the wheel, your BAC may have still been rising at the time you were driving.
-This means you could have been under the legal limit while operating the vehicle, only for your BAC to peak later, such as after the arrest and during the 30-60 minutes it took to get you to the station for a breath test.
-This defense is particularly relevant in a college town like East Lansing, where arrests may happen just minutes after someone leaves a bar or party.
+If you had a drink shortly before driving, your BAC may have still been rising.
+This means you could have been under the legal limit while operating the vehicle, with your BAC increasing later.
+For example, it may peak after the arrest during the 30 to 60 minutes before a breath test.
+This defense is especially relevant in areas like East Lansing, where arrests often occur shortly after someone leaves a bar or party.

-For blood tests, which may be processed at facilities like Sparrow Hospital or a Michigan State Police lab, a strict chain of custody must be maintained.
-We will analyze every step of the process:
+For blood tests processed at facilities like Sparrow Hospital or a Michigan State Police lab, the state must maintain a strict chain of custody.
+We analyze each step in detail:

-Prosecutors in busy jurisdictions like Ingham County assess cases not just on the evidence but also through a lens of risk management and public safety.
-A key part of securing a charge reduction is demonstrating that you are not a future risk to the community, thereby making the offer of an OWVI a safe and justifiable decision for the prosecutor.
+Prosecutors in busy jurisdictions like Ingham County evaluate cases based on evidence, risk, and public safety.
+Securing a charge reduction often requires showing you are not a future risk.
+This approach makes an OWVI plea a reasonable and justifiable outcome.

-Our goal is to build a proactive mitigation package that presents you as a responsible individual who has taken the situation seriously.
-This creates a narrative that makes an OWVI plea the most sensible outcome for all parties involved.
+Our goal is to build a proactive mitigation package that presents you as responsible and accountable.
+As a result, we create a narrative that supports an OWVI plea as the most practical resolution.

 The dockets in Ingham County’s district courts are crowded.
 This reality may be turned into a strategic advantage.
 By filing substantive pre-trial motions, we signal to the prosecutor that we are prepared for a serious legal fight.